๐ฎ Techniques

 Texture bombing is a technique to avoid noticeable texture repetition patterns.

-More information: Inigo Quilez article (opens in a new tab), NVIDIA article (opens in a new tab), SimonDev video (opens in a new tab)
+More information: Inigo Quilez article, NVIDIA article, SimonDev video

 Clouds